stevejarvis/stevejarvis.github.io/_posts/2015-8-30-general-crypto-currency-system.md

 Every movement of coins is recorded as a transaction.
 A transaction is simply a record of some coins moving from one public address to another.
 These transactions are stored in blocks, and linked to one another in a sequential chain.

-This chain of transactions is precisely how the value of your wallet is determined.
-As mentioned, there's not actually money "in" your crypto wallet, and that's because the amount of currency you own is simply the net sum of coins sent to your wallet, as determined by the currency's transaction history.
+As mentioned, this chain of transactions is precisely how the value of your wallet is determined.

 Every user of the currency has his or her own complete copy of this transaction history, called the block chain, since the beginning of time.
 It's a record of every transaction that ever happened.
 These block chains are asynchronously passed around and actively used by all users around the world.
 So, who's to say my chain is more correct than your chain?
-After all, I just explained that the value of a user's wallet is determined simply by the sum of all transactions, so if I were to forge a block chain with an arbitrary number of transactions into my account I'd be a millionaire in no time.
+After all, the value of a user's wallet is determined simply by the sum of all transactions, so if I were to forge a block chain with an arbitrary number of transactions into my account I'd be a millionaire in no time.

-Well, building the block chain involves brute forcing hashes.
+This is a real concern, but building the block chain involves brute forcing hashes.
 The first solution to the presented problem adds that block to the chain, so making a transaction official is effectively a race among everyone in the world.
-No single entity has the processing power to consistently beat the rest of the network, so forging the transaction record is just not possible (in reality, pools of many users often form to solve blocks cooperatively, and some do arguably amass the power to cast doubt on the sanctity of this process[^3]).
+No single entity has the processing power to consistently beat the rest of the network, so, theoretically, forging the transaction record is just not possible (in reality, pools of many users often form to solve blocks cooperatively, and some do arguably amass the power to cast doubt on the sanctity of this process[^3]).

 Because this entire process happens asynchronously, it's completely possible that two different blocks are solved at the same time by different parties and